 Can you transfer money between Venmo and PayPal?

 Although Venmo and PayPal are part of the same larger company and use the same infrastructure for transfers, there is currently no way to transfer money between Venmo and PayPal directly.
+Both platforms are kept entirely separate from one another.

 That said, you can still get around this limitation by simply transferring funds from Venmo to your bank account then from your bank account to PayPal.
 In certain situations there may be a fee involved, but generally this can be done free of charge.
 The process will take a few days to complete.